Bodybuilding

 The more I became immersed in watching sports, the more I was encouraged to participate.
 But that was just a door opener.
 What I think got me into training and eventually bodybuilding was frustration with my results!

-About 45 years ago, a good friend of mine who is also a “hard-charger”, was attending Texas State University (North Texas State at the time).
-We waited tables together while I was a struggling artist and he was attending school.
+About 45 years ago, a good friend of mine who’s also a “hard-charger”, was attending Texas State University (North Texas State at the time).
+We waited tables together while I was still struggling as an artist and he was attending school.
 We were young men on a mission with a shared drive to be successful, so we’d often share wisdom.
 One day he told me one of his professors had challenged his class with a statement about motivation.
-He hypothesized that “motivation was simply dissatisfaction in action”.
+He postulated that “motivation was simply dissatisfaction in action”.

 Well, I thought that sounded awfully negative.
 I thought: shouldn’t motivation be a positive thing?
 But, try as I may to argue against that concept, I couldn’t find a hole in it.
 No matter how I tried.
-Quite frankly, that became the story of my fitness journey…dissatisfaction in action.
+That actually became the story of my fitness journey…dissatisfaction in action.
 I had not achieved the athletic build I was after, so I was dissatisfied and thus, motivated to find the magic potion.
 Motivation clearly wasn’t enough.
-Although I tried to create my own fitness program by running or lifting weights, I had to go to the next level.
+Although I learned a great deal over the years, I had to go to the next level.
 I had to really dig in and learn about fitness if I was going to achieve my objectives.

 This was a personal journey…after all, I was already in my 20’s when I got drawn into the fitness world.
 There was no one telling me I had to workout or eat a certain way.
 It was just my decision and determination to achieve something.
 I was dissatisfied, so I was motivated.
 I had been bitten by the iron bug.